michal-h21/luatex-harfbuzz-shaper/README.md

         Syntax Error (104253): Dictionary key must be a name object

-  I have no idea what it means
+  I have no idea what it means, but something is wrong with the fontloader